Effects of Divorce on School Aged Children

 - children arriving late to school because of a trip to the store to buy cigarettes for a parent;

 - children being dropped off without proper clothing or lunch.
 This is because it was the day of parental exchange and clothing was not part of the exchange;

 - children receiving awards without anyone attending their ceremonies because the parents could not agree who would attend;

 - children arriving at school too sick to sit in class and spending the day in the office infirmary, and so the list goes on.

-There are, of course, often situations that could have simple explanations, without any ill intent.
-Or they could be a result of family rupture or parental distress.
-The effect on the children is, however, the same; a massive struggle to master their conflicts and fears, undermined by feelings of helplessness, loneliness, rejection and loss.
+Most of these situations have simple explanations.
+But some of them could be a result of a family division or distress among the parents.
+The effect here is definitely the same for the children: a struggle to master their fears which are undermined by feelings of loneliness, helplessness, rejection, and loss.

 Ages and Stages